krfurlong/artyrix-campaign/dm/sessions/Session 24.md

 - As Lysandra's familiar, she can speak through Umi:
 	- We've voyaged for over a day now -  Have you no means of truly conversing?
 		- What seek your party at [[Havangart]]? are you transporting goods and perishables that are in need to quick delivery - why the haste to join our siege breakers?
-		-

 ### Encounter for Day 2:
-Scuttling over the surface of the water...you hear it far before you see them...thousands, maybe millions of pale red crabs clawing and scuttling over one another - consuming likely everything that gets in their way
+Scuttling over the surface of the water...you hear it far before you see them...thousands, maybe millions of pale grey crabs clawing and scuttling over one another - consuming likely everything that gets in their way
 	1. What do you do?
 		the first group of ships pour something overboard - some sort of deterrent - it would appear, as the wave of white ebony colored crabs shifts like a tidal wave away from them and towards your ship...
 		12 [Bone Crabs](https://krfurlong.github.io/bestiary/creature/bone-crab) "board" your ship, begin poking around looking for food.
 If they perceive it, DC12 - 3 chances, they will eat it all.
 	2. Being aggressive towards the crabs --> summons the crabstrocity.
 	3. Left to their own devices, the crabs damage all ships: 3d10 hull damage and will consume all food aboard

+The party "befriends" the crabstrocity - promising much food at breaking the siege.
 ## Next Session
-- Kai shark vision?
-- Already rolled - calm seas on day 2 of sailing
--